Combined explanation of $W$-mass, muon $g-2$, $R_{K^{(*)}}$ and $R_{D^{(*)}}$ anomalies in a singlet-triplet scalar leptoquark model: Introduction

+One explanation could be in terms of leptoquarks (LQs).
+LQs are hypothetical bosons with nonzero lepton and baryon numbers appearing in various new-physics models~\cite{Pati:1974yy,*Schrempp:1984nj,*Georgi:1974sy,*Barbier:2004ez,*Kohda:2012sr}.
+A recent experiment at the LHCb detector strongly hints towards the existence of LQs~\cite{LHCb:2021trn} (also see Ref.~\cite{Carvunis:2021dss}).
+Various LQs are known to resolve different anomalies (see, e.g., Refs.~\cite{Bauer:2015knc,*Li:2016vvp,*Hiller:2016kry,*DAmico:2017mtc,*Hiller:2017bzc,*Calibbi:2017qbu,*Becirevic:2018afm,*Angelescu:2018tyl,*Cheung:2020sbq,*Crivellin:2020tsz,*Dorsner:2020aaz,*Aydemir:2022lrq,Aydemir:2019ynb}).
+In this paper, we present a simple solution to these anomalies with two TeV-scale scalar leptoquarks (SLQs)---a weak-singlet $S_1\lt(\mathbf{\bar{3}},\mathbf{1},1/3\rt)$ and a weak-triplet $S_3\lt(\mathbf{\bar{3}},\mathbf{3},1/3\rt)$---that agrees with all relevant experimental bounds.
+The solution is interesting because (a) it is simple and economical as it requires only a few free parameters and (b) it is testable at the LHC; as we shall see, the current LHC data already restrict parts of the parameter space.

-The paper is organised as follows.
-In Section~\ref{sec:model}, we introduce the LQ model and describe its contributions to the relevant observables that we have included in our analysis.
-In Section~\ref{sec:results}, we show results of the parameter scan and present our conclusions.
+The plan of the paper is as follows.
+In Sec.~\ref{sec:model}, we discuss our $S_1+S_3$ model and the flavour ansatz.
+We analyse the anomalies in Sec.~\ref{sec:analysis} and present the result of the parameter scan and discuss the relevant experimental bounds in Sec.~\ref{sec:parascan}.
+Finally, we present our conclusions in Sec.~\ref{sec:conclu}.